Original engine X1 -- still operating in revenue service 108 years later

 And then the acquisitions came on hot and fast;

-But it doesn’t hurt that the PV&T doesn’t have to chase after operating margins.
-A good margin doesn’t hurt, but it’s not coming at the expense of safety and reliability, so the PV&T ends up with both of those and a good margin thanks to its (well paid and humanely treated; the PV&T’s interpretation of “Precision Scheduled Railroading” does not involve hideously long trains, 24/7 on-call crews, or stock buybacks) employees and generous MOW budget.
+But it doesn’t hurt that the PV&T doesn’t chase after operating margins.
+A good margin doesn’t hurt, but it’s not coming at the expense of safety, reliability, or long-term savings from electrification, so the PV&T ends up with all of these and a good margin thanks to its (well paid and humanely treated; the PV&T’s interpretation of “Precision Scheduled Railroading” does not involve hideously long trains, 24/7 on-call crews, or stock buybacks) employees, increasingly comprehensive electrification, and generous MOW budget.

 There is even enough money in the budget to maintain a small heritage fleet, support a handful of railroad, trolley museums and marginally successful short lines, and allow the TdM shops their obsessive behavior about MLW & Alco diesels